 During their time at the school, those students interested in becoming cinematographers will find many opportunities to explore and experiment further with their own cinematographic sensibilities.

-Senior Lecturer - Belinda Parsons: Belinda Parsons is an award-winning Director of Photography who has worked with production companies for all the major broadcasters, on social documentaries and TV dramas, including 3 feature lengths for S4C.
+Senior Lecturer & Interim Head of Camera - Belinda Parsons: Belinda Parsons is an award-winning Director of Photography who has worked with production companies for all the major broadcasters, on social documentaries and TV dramas, including 3 feature lengths for S4C.
 She has contributed to a number of cinema shorts, and the British low budget award winning feature film THIN ICE.
 Belinda was nominated for a BAFTA, and awarded a Chicago Silver Hugo, and WFTV Samuelson Award for Technical Excellence.

 Camera Equipment Manager - Michael Tselepis: Prior to joining The London Film School, Michael began his career in the industry by working for a facilities house for several years.
 He has also been a camera assistant for several BBC 3 TV shows, a creative executive for Sky and a production assistant on Bollywood feature films.
 He studied Filmmaking at the Metropolitan Film school and also has a degree in Economics.